Customize Consent Preferences

 At Leeds City College, we provide a service for students across the college.
 The High Needs team is committed to helping people with learning difficulties/disabilities to overcome the barriers within learning, identify strategies that will help them in adulthood, build on personal and social skills and be fully integrated into the college community.

-Students who do not have an EHCP but require some support will receive this through Universal (first teaching) and targeted support.
+Students who do not have an EHCP but require some support will receive this through Wave 1 (Quality First Teaching) and targeted support.
 You should apply for your chosen program and discuss your support requirements at the interview.

-We have a range of facilities that allow us to meet the needs of all our students.
+We have a range of facilities that allow us to meet the needs of our students.

 High Needs Support